How to Become a Georgia School Counselor

 You will need to request official transcripts of all post-secondary education you have completed be sent to the Georgia Department of Education.

-You will need to download an application from the following webpage.
+You will need to complete an application.
+You may download and mail an application or complete the application online at the following webpage.
 You can also find more information on the school counseling certification requirements in Georgia by clicking on the "school counseling" link under the heading of "Service Fields" on this webpage.